pt9999/fixlang_minilib/Reference.md

 Verifies that two values ​​are not equal.
 If the values ​​are equal, the test will fail with the specified message.

 ## tcp.fix

+WARNING: This module only supports x86_64-linux-gnu.

+WARNING: IPv6 is not supported yet.

 ### IpAddress
 This type represents IPv4 ip address, eg. 127.0.0.1, 192.168.0.1 etc.